Julien-Fischer/linx/README.md

 This setup was primarily tested on Kubuntu 24 and Debian 12.

 Most of the functions/aliases defined in this project should be compatible with Debian-based distributions.
+Some feature however might need a little more work to be full Debian-compatible.

 If you wish to improve this project or if you notice any bug, feel free to contact me or open a pull request.